cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 The changes are primarily on light clients.

-When joining a group as a light client, the client downloads proof of memberships for the sender (committer) and the receiver (the light client).
+When joining a group as a light client, the client downloads the proof of memberships for the sender (committer) and the receiver (the light client).
-The sender's proof of membership is discarded after being checked such that only the client's direct path and hashes on the co-path are stored.
+The sender's proof of membership can be discarded after being checked such that only the client's direct path and hashes on the co-path are stored.

 Proposals are not processed.